 International Students: An applicant is considered an international student if he or she requires a visa, or currently resides in the U.S. with non-immigrant status, or currently resides in the U.S. while applying for permanent residency.
 Additional requirements and documentation are required for international students to become eligible for KU programs.
 Please review the information for international students before applying.

-Background Check: The Joint Commission requires all incoming students to pay for a background check and provide the report to KU.
+Background Check: The Joint Commission requires all incoming students to provide KU with a background check report.
 This one-time fee must be paid directly to the company performing the background investigation.
 Students will be asked to provide information and make payment once accepted into the program.
 For more information, please see the School of Health Professions background check instructions.

 The University of Kansas prohibits discrimination on the basis of race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression and genetic information in the University's programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Director of the Office of Institutional Opportunity and Access, IOA@ku.edu, 1246 W. Campus Road, Room 153A, Lawrence, KS, 66045, (785) 864-6414, 711 TTY.